nodejs/node/COLLABORATOR_GUIDE.md

 * Changes that fix regressions.

 When a pull request is deemed suitable to be fast-tracked, label it with `fast-track`.
-The pull request can be landed once 2 or more collaborators approve both the pull request and the fast-tracking request, and the necessary CI testing is done.
+The pull request can be landed once 2 or more Collaborators approve both the pull request and the fast-tracking request, and the necessary CI testing is done.